agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 emotionally?', really well.
 To this day I come back to read this essay, to read the solution in times of need.
 The reasons and examples used to pursue the reader to give up drama are very persuasive.
-They are superior to anything I have done so far.
+They are superior to anything I have come up with so far.
 I suspect I couldn't have come up with the solution by myself and hence my mighty respect.
-I think as a direct consequence of this and experiencing what the author expresses about drama, I try to remove drama from my life, even if it means to swallow my pride and say sorry, because peace is important, you want to focus on the bigger and more important battles in life, and not f*cking how to get back at your colleague for the lame attacks he did to you.
+I think as a direct consequence of this and experiencing what the author expresses about drama, I try to remove drama from my life, even if it means to swallow my pride and say sorry, because peace is important, you want to focus on the bigger and more important battles in life, and not f*cking how to get back at your colleague for some lame attacks he made on you.

 So the superior example is this article ["Revenge or grow"](http://pradeep90.github.io/Revenge-or-Grow.html).